Commonly referred to as Zante Currant in Ireland, the United Kingdom, and the States, currants are just dried Corinth grapes.

 How to Cook Currants?

-When we look into the culinary scene of currants, they can't be messed with.
+When we look into the food scene of currants, they can't be messed with.

-Currants are diverse food items, and you can utilize them in several ways while cooking.
+Currants are diverse food items, and you can use them in several ways while cooking.

 Pies, tarts, salads, jellies, jams, baked goods, etc.